-Phosphates on the Somerset levels and moors
+Phosphates on the Somerset Levels and Moors Ramsar Site

 The Council is committed to development only taking place if it is sustainable development that includes relevant environmental protections.
 Somerset West and Taunton Council (SWT) has recently declared an ecological emergency complementing the climate emergency declaration made in February 2019.

 The quality of the natural environment in our area is of a particularly high standard.
 Parts of the district fall within the Somerset Levels and Moors.
 Within this area various locations are of national and internationally significance for wildlife.
 Thus the Somerset Levels and Moors are designated as a Special Protection Area (SPA) under the Habitat Regulations 2017 and listed as a Ramsar Site under the Ramsar Convention.

 On 17 August 2020 we received a letter from Natural England about the high levels of phosphates in the Somerset Levels and Moors.
 The same letter was also sent to the other Local Planning Authorities in Somerset.